-Merchandise Inventories-Approximately 96% of the Company's inventories are valued at the lower of cost or market using the last-in, first-out ("LIFO") retail inventory method.
+Merchandise Inventories-All of the Company's inventories are valued at the lower of cost or market using the last-in, first-out ("LIFO") inventory method.
+Approximately 96% of the Company's inventories are valued using the LIFO retail inventory method.
 Under the retail inventory method, the valuation of inventories at cost and the resulting gross margins are calculated by applying a calculated cost to retail ratio to the retail value of inventories.
 The retail inventory method is an averaging method that is widely used in the retail industry due to its practicality.
 Inherent in the retail inventory method calculation are certain significant management judgments including, among others, merchandise markon, markups, and markdowns, which significantly impact the ending inventory valuation at cost as well as the resulting gross margins.
 During periods of deflation, inventory values on the first-in, first-out ("FIFO") retail inventory method may be lower than the LIFO retail inventory method.
 Additionally, inventory values at LIFO cost may be in excess of net realizable value.
-At January 30, 2016 and January 31, 2015, merchandise inventories valued at LIFO, including adjustments as necessary to record inventory at the lower of cost or market, approximated the cost of such inventories using the FIFO retail inventory method.
-The application of the LIFO retail inventory method did not result in the recognition of any LIFO charges or credits affecting cost of sales for fiscal 2015, 2014 or 2013.
-The remaining 4% of the inventories are valued at the lower of cost or market using the average cost or specific identified cost methods.
+At January 28, 2017 and January 30, 2016, merchandise inventories valued at LIFO, including adjustments as necessary to record inventory at the lower of cost or market, approximated the cost of such inventories using the FIFO retail inventory method.
+The application of the LIFO retail inventory method did not result in the recognition of any LIFO charges or credits affecting cost of sales for fiscal 2016, 2015 or 2014.